greg-raven/grus/_posts/2023-05-10-cosponsor-e-verify-bill-s-156.md

 NBC News warned on April 27 that:

-> “… when the Title 42 Covid ban ends May 11, a surge of potentially record size will begin” while “border officials are already short on space and money …”
+> "... when the Title 42 Covid ban ends May 11, a surge of potentially record size will begin" while "border officials are already short on space and money ..."

 The worsening border crisis could be stopped with mandatory E-Verify.
 I urge you to cosponsor S. 156.